 (b) obtain a swan permit after the first season of ineligibility until the swan orientation course is retaken.

 (4) late swan questionnaires may be accepted pursuant to Rule R657-42-9(3).
 Swan permit holders are still required to present the swan or its head for measurement to a division office.

 (1) Migratory game birds may be taken with a shotgun, crossbow or archery tackle, including a draw lock.

 (2) Migratory game birds may not be taken with a trap, snare, net, rifle, pistol, swivel gun, shotgun larger than 10 gauge, punt gun, battery gun, machine gun, fish hook, poison, drug, explosive or stupefying substance.

-(3) Migratory game birds may not be taken with a shotgun of any description capable of holding more than three shells, unless it is plugged with a one-piece filler, incapable of removal without disassembling the gun, so its total capacity does not exceed three shells, except as authorized by the Wildlife Board and specified in the guidebook of the Wildlife Board for taking Waterfowl, Common snipe and Coot.
+(3) Migratory game birds may not be taken with a shotgun of any description capable of holding more than three shells, unless it is plugged with a one-piece filler, incapable of removal without disassembling the gun, so its total capacity does not exceed three shells, except as authorized by the Wildlife Board and specified in the guidebook of the Wildlife Board for taking Waterfowl, Wilson's snipe and Coot.

 (1) Only nontoxic shot may be in possession or used while hunting waterfowl and coot.

 (2) A person may not possess or use lead shot:

 (a) while hunting waterfowl or coot in any area of the state;